-TREE ranges among Switzerland’s most important data infrastructures in the social sciences.
+TREE ranges among Switzerland’s most important data infrastructures in the social sciences (see study profile on this site for further detail).
 Its data belong to the country’s most frequently used panel data sets.
-Several hundreds of scholars both in Switzerland and abroad have so far worked with the TREE data and published a large number of analyses based on them (see list of publications on this site).
+Several hundreds of scholars both in Switzerland and abroad have so far worked with the data of the first TREE cohort (TREE1) and published a large number of analyses based on them (see list of publications on this site).

 - Dataset of the baseline survey (PISA 2000);